chandra1sekar/data-engineering/09-Ingesting-Data/sync-slides.md

 - that would also include a json payload describing the purchase... it'd list out things like the quantity and items purchased.
+- What is an api server?
+- how do web addresses map to apis?
 :::

 ## To keep it simple